voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - `requireDescribeStory` (boolean, optional) – When `true` (default), requires that each top-level `describe` block include a story reference somewhere in its description text (for example, a path such as `docs/stories/010.0-PAYMENTS.story.md` or a shorter project-specific alias that your team uses consistently).
 - `requireTestReqPrefix` (boolean, optional) – When `true` (default), requires each `it`/`test` block name to begin with a requirement identifier in square brackets, such as `[REQ-PAYMENTS-REFUND]`.
 The exact `REQ-` pattern is shared with the `valid-annotation-format` rule’s requirement ID checks.
 - `describePattern` (string, optional) – A JavaScript regular expression **source** (without leading and trailing `/`) that the `describe` description text must match when `requireDescribeStory` is enabled.
 This lets you enforce a project-specific format such as requiring a canonical story path or a `STORY-` style identifier in the `describe` string.
 If omitted, the default is equivalent to `"Story [0-9]+\\.[0-9]+-"`, which expects the description to include a story label such as `"Story 021.0-DEV-TEST-TRACEABILITY"`.
 You can override this to instead require full story paths or whatever story-labeling convention your project prefers.
 - `autoFixTestTemplate` (boolean, optional) – When `true` (default), allows the rule’s `--fix` mode to insert a file-level `@supports` placeholder template at the top of test files that are missing it.
-The template is intentionally non-semantic and includes TODO-style guidance so humans can later replace it with a real story path and requirement IDs; disabling this option prevents the rule from inserting the template automatically.
+The template is intentionally non-semantic and includes TODO-style guidance so humans can later replace it with a real story and requirement IDs; disabling this option prevents the rule from inserting the template automatically.
 - `autoFixTestPrefixFormat` (boolean, optional) – When `true` (default), enables safe normalization of malformed `[REQ-XXX]` prefixes in `it`/`test` names during `--fix`.
 The rule only rewrites prefixes that already contain a recognizable requirement identifier and limits changes to formatting concerns (spacing, square brackets vs. parentheses, underscore and dash usage, and letter casing) without fabricating new IDs or guessing requirement names.
 - `testSupportsTemplate` (string, optional) – Overrides the default file-level `@supports` placeholder template used when `autoFixTestTemplate` is enabled.
 This string should be a complete JSDoc-style block (for example, including `/**`, `*`, and `*/`) that encodes your project’s preferred TODO guidance or placeholder story path; it is inserted verbatim at the top of matching test files that lack a `@supports` annotation, and is never interpreted or expanded by the rule.